6 Secrets to Taking Great Kid Photos From a Professional Photographer

 She also said it can be a good idea to provide props for the photo shoot.

-“Bringing props helps, because it gives [the children] something to hold or play with,” Steinmann said.
+“It gives [the children] something to hold or play with,” Steinmann said.

 6. Leave It Unfiltered